wpsharks/ubuntu-bootstrap/README.md

 $ vagrant destroy
 ```

-In the project directory you'll find a `/vg-bootstrap` file.
+In the project directory you'll find a `/src/vagrant/bootstrap-custom` file.
 This bash script runs as the `root` user during `vagrant up`.
 Therefore, you can install software and configure anything you like in this script.
-By default, this script doesn't do much.
-All of the software installation and system configuration takes place whenever you run `/bootstrap/installer` inside the VM.
+By default, this script does nothing.
+All of the software installation and system configuration takes place whenever you run `/bootstrap/src/installer` inside the VM.

 ##### Customization (Two Choices Available)

-1. Customize `/bootstrap/installer` and the associated setup files that it calls upon, which are located in: `/src/setups/*`. _**Note:** If you go this route, there really is no reason to customize `/vg-bootstrap`.
+1. Customize `/src/installer` and the associated setup files that it calls upon, which are located in: `/src/setups/*`. _**Note:** If you go this route, there really is no reason to customize the `/src/vagrant/bootstrap-custom` file.
 You can leave it as-is._

-2. Or, instead of working with the more complex installer, you can keep things simple and add your customizations to the `/vg-bootstrap` script, which is a very simple starting point.
-The `/vg-bootstrap` runs whenever you type `vagrant up`, so this is a logical choice for beginners. _**Note:** If you go this route, you can simply choose not to run `/bootstrap/installer`, because all of your customizations will be in the `/vg-bootstrap`; i.e., there will be no reason to run the installer._
+2. Or, instead of working with the more complex installer, you can keep things simple and add your customizations to the `/src/vagrant/bootstrap-custom` script, which is a very simple starting point.
+The `/src/vagrant/bootstrap-custom` runs whenever you type `vagrant up`, so this is a logical choice for beginners. _**Note:** If you go this route, you can simply choose not to run `/bootstrap/src/installer`, because all of your customizations will be in the `/src/vagrant/bootstrap-custom` file; i.e., there will be no reason to run the installer._

 ##### When you're done with your customizations, type: